 - Prepare competent workers to meet the needs of employers.

 Employment opportunities are diversified.
-An individual may work as a staff or supervisory technologist in a hospital, outpatient imaging center, laboratory or research facility.
-There are also career opportunities in education, sales, and marketing of nuclear medicine supplies and equipment.
+An individual may work as a staff or supervisory technologist in a hospital, outpatient imaging center, laboratory, or research facility.
+There are also career opportunities in education, sales, and marketing of nuclear medicine radiopharmaceuticals, supplies and equipment.

 $37,940 - $79,630 in the Southeast Region

-- Ability to move wheelchairs, stretchers, etc., alone or with assistance as available to lift support and/or transfer a patient.
+- Ability to move wheelchairs, stretchers, etc., alone or with assistance as available.
+Must be able to lift, support, and/or transfer a morbidly obese patient in a 2–3 person transfer.

 - Ability to visualize patient for identification, positioning, camera placement and alignment and image analysis.
 Ability to move the body and body regions in order to provide patient care and support and to position patient for imaging and/or treatment.